 Other than the above, all boats have to show a red light on the port side and a green light on the starboard side.
+On a vessel less than 20 meters (65 Feet) in length the red and green may be combined into one lantern on the bow.
 These lights should show in an arc from dead ahead, aft to 112.5 deg. on either side.
 Slightly more than a right angle.
 There must be a white masthead light and a white stern light but on some boats this may be combined into one all around white light.
 This all around light must be at least one meter higher than the red and green lights.
 This is what is most often seen on small outboard and inboard motorboats, and for most people who do their boating on small lakes and rivers, this light configuration is the only one they will ever see.

 For sailing vessels under 20 meters (65.6 feet) in length this is all they are required to show.
 The red and green can be combined in one lantern at the bow.
 The masthead light is usually at or near the top of the mast (the rules do not say which mast).
 These three lights can be combined into one lantern at the top of the mast.